 77to give his people the knowledge of salvation

 78because of the tender mercy of our God,

 by which the rising sun will come to us from heaven

 to guide our feet into the path of peace.”

-Note that Zachariah, as written about by Luke, is associating the story here to the ancient and known Hebrew story.
+Note that Zachariah, as written about by Luke, is associating the story he’s become a part of to the ancient and well-known Hebrew story.
 Just as Mary sang of her being used to continue the covenant between Abraham and YHWH, Zachariah’s song establishes his son John as a continuation of the prophetic tradition in Israel- a tradition that has been silent, since the days of Malachi, for 600 years!

 As all prophets do, John will be preparing the way, clearing the path, establishing a route for another who will follow- in this case, Jesus.
 And as all prophets also seem to do, John will die for having done a good job.
-John will, about 1900 years after his birth, play a prominent role in the opera, Salome, by Richard Strauss, where he was represented, in a final shocking scene, as a severed head.
+John’s character will, about 1900 years after his birth, play a prominent role in the opera, “Salome,” by Richard Strauss, where he was represented, in a final shocking scene, as a severed head.

 Mary gets pregnant and she sings.

 When my wife got pregnant, she quit smoking.